ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-schinazi-connect-udp-listen.md

 # Introduction {#intro}

-The mechanism to proxy UDP in HTTP {{!CONNECT-UDP=I-D.ietf-masque-connect-udp}}
-allows proxying UDP payloads {{!UDP=RFC0768}} to a fixed host and port.
+The mechanism to proxy UDP in HTTP {{!CONNECT-UDP=RFC9298}} allows proxying UDP payloads {{!UDP=RFC0768}} to a fixed host and port.
 Combined with the HTTP CONNECT method (see {{Section 9.3.6 of !HTTP=RFC9110}}), it allows proxying the majority of a Web Browser's HTTP traffic.
-However WebRTC {{WebRTC}}
-relies on ICE {{?ICE=RFC8445}} to provide connectivity between two Web browsers, which relies on the ability to send and receive UDP packets to multiple hosts.
+However WebRTC {{WebRTC}} relies on ICE {{?ICE=RFC8445}} to provide connectivity between two Web browsers, and ICE relies on the ability to send and receive UDP packets to multiple hosts.
 While in theory it might be possible to accomplish this using multiple UDP proxying HTTP requests, HTTP semantics {{HTTP}} do not guarantee that distinct requests will be handled by the same server.
 This can lead to the UDP packets being sent from distinct IP addresses, thereby preventing ICE from operating correctly.
 Consequently, UDP Proxying requests cannot enable WebRTC connectivity between peers.

 This document describes an extension to UDP Proxying in HTTP that allows sending and receiving UDP payloads to multiple hosts within the scope of a single UDP